 But aren’t these restrictive diets healthier?
 Yes, many popular diets are good for improving people’s health.
 There’s an important caveat to that, though: these diets are good for your health in the same way that losing weight is good for your health.
 Most people are overweight, so for most people, losing weight is healthy.
 However, for those of us who are underweight, that stops being the case.
 Our circumstances call for something different.

 There’s nothing inherently unhealthy about breakfast, carbs, grains, or even a modest amount of sugar.
 The only “unhealthy” thing about them is that they make it easier to eat more calories, causing people to accidentally gain weight.
-Since ectomorphs benefit from gaining weight, unrestricted diets tend to be better for our health.
+Since ectomorphs benefit from gaining weight, diets that make it easier to eat more calories tend to be better for our health.
 Once we understand that, we can relax on the restrictions, eat a wider variety of foods, and have a far easier time bulking up.

 Lightning summary: it’s important to eat a healthy diet that’s centred around whole foods, but if you’re an ectomorph who’s trying to bulk up, it’s better to think about adding in more good foods, not removing the bad foods.
 If you remove the bad stuff, you’re just going to make it harder to eat enough calories.
 But by focusing on adding in the good stuff, you can add in more vitamins, minerals, phytonutrients, and protein, and you can do it in a way that also adds tons of easy calories into your diet.